AdobeXD/plugin-samples/Guides/how-to-integrate-with-OAuth-guide/readme.md

 ### Install Node.js packages

 Inside the `server` folder, there is `package.json` file that contains a list of dependencies.
-Run the following command from the top level directory of the app to install these dependencies:
+Run the following command from the top level directory of the app to install dependencies:
 ```
 $ cd server
 $ npm install